Re-Auction Tax Title Sale Results

 Island County Treasurer tax foreclosure and distraint sales are BUYER BEWARE sales.
-The parcels are offered on a "where is" & "as is" basis.
-The County makes no representation of warranty, nor any guarantee of warranty, expressed or implied, as to the condition of title to any property, nor the physical condition of any property or its fitness for any use or purpose.
-The County conveys the entirety of the interest that it may legally transfer, unless otherwise noted.
+The parcels are offered on a "where is" and "as is" basis.
+The county makes no representation of warranty, nor any guarantee of warranty, expressed or implied, as to the condition of title to any property, nor the physical condition of any property or its fitness for any use or purpose.
+The county conveys the entirety of the interest that it may legally transfer, unless otherwise noted.

 Anyone considering purchasing a property at a tax foreclosure or distraint sale should be aware of the risks and investigate the property carefully prior to the auction date.

 Treasurer's Deeds issued on parcels acquired in foreclosure sales DO NOT warrant clear title.
 It is strongly recommended that the buyer view the property and make additional inquiries about concerns or questions that may arise.

 Beginning early November 2022, the foreclosure minimum bid list will be available at "Real Property Foreclosure Parcels."
 You may also contact the Collections Deputy at Contact Us.

 All bidders must be registered prior to the start of the sale.
 You may register for the tax sale by going to www.bid4assets.com and clicking the "sign up" link at the top of the page.
 Bid4Assets may require a deposit be made at least one week before the auction begins.

 A minimum bid will be posted for each parcel.
 Payments must be wired following the Bid4Assets instructions within 24 hours of submitting a winning bid.
 No credit cards or in-office payments will be accepted.

 A Treasurer's tax deed will be issued within 60 days of payment confirmation.